racket/rhombus/enforestation/0000-enforestation.md

     - `enforest-step`: the name to bind as an enforest-step function, with continues an enforestation.
-It takes two arguments, which is the list of remaming terms in a group and the current operator.
+It takes two arguments, which is the list of renaming terms in a group and the current operator.
 The result is two values: a parsed form and the remaining sequence of terms (starting with an infix operator that has lower precedence than the input operator).